-The project is supported by nine partners, four international associations and research centres, and 5 regional energy, climate, and development agencies.
+The project is supported by 9 partners: 4 international associations and research centres, and 5 regional energy, climate, and development agencies.

 The North-West Croatia Regional Energy Agency (REGEA) has been established in 2008 by Zagreb County, Karlovac County, Krapina-Zagorje County and the City of Zagreb under the framework of the Intelligent Energy Europe Programme.
 The agency’s main objective and role are promoting and encouraging regional sustainable development in the fields of energy and environmental protection through renewable energy sources utilization and energy efficiency measures implementation.